vesk4000/bm/_posts/2015-06-16-what-is-litecoin-mining.md

 <iframe width="700" height="394" src="https://www.youtube.com/embed/tf3s-zBTNoQ" frameborder="0" allowfullscreen></iframe>
 <p>To get started mining litecoins you could get a <a href="http://www.runtogold.com/70khslitecoinminer">70KHs litecoin miner</a> for about $100 or a <a href="http://www.runtogold.com/30mhslitecoinminer">30MHs litecoin miner</a> for about $285.

+###
+<iframe width="700" height="394" src="https://www.youtube.com/embed/cKjiw7nAZYc" frameborder="0" allowfullscreen></iframe>
+<p>Learn how to buy Litecoin with USD; with EUR; with RUR; and with BTC or practically every currency in the world.
+<p>Finding the easiest way to buy LiteCoin, minding the nature of cryptocurrencies and methods of converting them.
+If you exchange your currency into cryptocurrency then it becomes extremely easy to then diversify and trade other forms of cryptocurrency.

 ### Want to learn how to mine Litecoins on Mac?
 <iframe width="700" height="394" src="https://www.youtube.com/embed/NRSZT2emHw4" frameborder="0" allowfullscreen></iframe>
-<p>To get started mining dogecoins you could get a <a href="http://www.runtogold.com/70khsdogecoinminer">70KHs litecoin miner</a> for about $100.
+<p>To get started mining litecoins you could get a <a href="http://www.runtogold.com/70khsdogecoinminer">70KHs litecoin miner</a> for about $100.

 ### Want to learn how to mine Litecoins on Windows?
 <iframe width="700" height="394" src="https://www.youtube.com/embed/gASgyuXUoF8" frameborder="0" allowfullscreen></iframe>